mhmelshaaer/server-client-communication/README.md

 # server-client-communication
 A simple server-client architecture communication.
-You can find three versions of the server, a single message single client server, a multi message single client server and a multi message multi client serve
+You can find three versions of the server, a single message single client server, a multi message single client server and a multi message multi client server

 # How to use:
 I'm assuming that you will use Intellij editor